Accessible Javascript

 ARIA roles, properties and states

 ARIA allows developers to add information about otherwise static HTML5 elements.
 With ARIA, elements can have roles, properties and states.
-In addition, tabindex or ARIA roles can give programmtic focus to previously unfocusable elements.
+In addition, tabindex or ARIA roles can give programmatic focus to previously unfocusable elements.
 Users can be alerted to dynamic content changes, such as error messages, by defining ARIA live regions.
 See more detail on the WAI-ARIA best practices page.

 ARIA is a powerful addition to HTML5 and can make even complex web applications accessible.
 For more information on the full range of enhancements available with WAI-ARIA, see: